drop-games/eb-docs/docs/Blockchain.md

 Hyperblade Marketplace is where all of the HB related purchases are being made.
 It's the market where players trade their NFTs as well as purchase DLC and other game-related stuff.
 It is directly accessible in Hyperblade as well as through a separate app on the web.

 All trades are subject to a 4.5% fee that goes to HB Treasury.
-Gas fees are subsidised by the DAO (and low nontheless because of L2 integration).
+Gas fees are subsidised by the DAO (and low nonetheless because of L2 integration).

 This is also where creators will be able to sell their NFTs and other items, including setting up re-sale fees and initial price.